kefo/fedora-workshop-containers/README.md

 ## Getting Started

-See README files that are part of each 'box' for specifics on building and running those containers.

 It will be necessary to make a change to your local `hosts` file.
 On a Mac or Linux machine, this file is located at `/etc/hosts`.
 Add the following lines: